Garrett-and-William/FitnessTrackr/README.md

---Done--see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal --Done--be able to sign up for a new account with valid username/password combination --see meaningful messages if there are errors during registration, so that I may correct them --Done--see tabbed navigation for Routines and Activities (with matching routes)
+--Done--see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal --Done--be able to sign up for a new account with valid username/password combination --Done--see meaningful messages if there are errors during registration, so that I may correct them --Done--see tabbed navigation for Routines and Activities (with matching routes)

 As a registered user I want to: